BryR0/Examples-STACKOVERFLOW/README.md

 Note
 ============
-export all database or specific squema
+export all database or specific schema

 Usage